from pathlib import Path

 """

-Creates a plot of the photoperiod at a specified latitude over a year's time
+Creates a plot of the photoperiod at a specified latitude over a year's time.
+Not accurate near polar regions.

 Args: